 Every component in GeoEvent Server is associated with a specific logger.
 For example, the com.esri.ges.transport.featureService.FeatureServiceOutboundTransportlogger is associated with the transport which requests a feature service add or update feature records in a geodatabase's feature class.

-To enable debug logging for a component, click Logs > Settings and either use the drop-down to select the appropriate logger from the list or enter the logger's name into the text field on the Log Settingsdialog.
+To enable debug logging for a component, click Settings from the Logs tab in GeoEvent Manager.
+From the Log Settings dialog, set the Log level to DEBUG and either use the Logger drop-down to select the appropriate logger from the list or enter the logger's name into the text field.

-You can force a refresh of the logger's drop-down selection list by temporarily setting DEBUG on ROOT and allowing GeoEvent Server to ingest, process, and disseminate several event records.
-Just be sure to set the ROOT logger back to INFO before proceeding to enable debug logging on a specific logger.
+You can force a refresh of the Logger drop-down selection list by temporarily setting the Log level to DEBUG and Logger to ROOT and allowing GeoEvent Server to ingest, process, and disseminate several event records.
+Just be sure to set the Log level back to INFO before proceeding to enable debug logging on a specific logger.